captainhcg/leetcode-in-py-and-go/README.md

 * 162: find local peak.
 Should do it again
 * 164: 1.0.0
 * 168: n, idx = divmod(n-1, 26)
+* 170: simple but made a lot of mistakes. do it again
 * 172: know the trick
 * 173: solved it by myself in one pass, but still read it if I have time
 * 179: pay attentation to "00" and "0"